TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-08-introducing-punchcard-object-configs-for-laravel.md

 }
 ```

-The configs are geneated on package release, so they're always up-to-date with Laravel and available to your autoload and IDE.
-No magic or fake `@methods` just pure PHP.
+The configs are generated on package release, so they're always up-to-date with Laravel and available to your autoload and IDE.
+No magic or fake `@methods`, **just pure PHP**.

 ## Looking for feedback

-This is my first Laravel package, so I want to hear your feedback: How can I make it better?
+This is my first Laravel package, so I want your feedback: How can I improve it?
 More practical with less code?
-More strict when it comes to nested object?
+More strict when it comes to nested objects?

 The repository is here: [TomasVotruba/punchcard](https://github.com/TomasVotruba/punchcard)

 <br>

-Thank you and happy coding!
+Thank you, and happy coding!